 From there, it’s just a matter of calculating byte sizes and sorting.
 A class sitting at 3% of the org’s total Apex limit is worth investigating.
 A handful of large utility classes from an open-source logging library?
 Probably fine.
 A 50KB class called DataFactory with no clear naming convention?
 That’s where you start asking questions.

 This section is the one I find most valuable in early discovery.
 Salesforce orgs have a tendency to accumulate automation like a junk drawer accumulates takeout menus.
 Process Builders, record-triggered flows, Apex triggers… they all pile up.
-Understanding what fires when, and on which objects, is critical.
+If you don’t know what fires on save and in what order, your first estimate on that object will be wrong.

 Process Builders: